 - Make a list of every social media profile or page operated by your brand or by yourself as an individual.

 - See if these profiles/pages have been filled out with the right details and convey your main message.

-- Check the images associated with the profile/page to see if it is consistent with your brand.
+- Check your profile images and other pictures associated with your page to see if it is consistent with your brand.

 - Keep a tab on your progress by following up on each of your goals and comparing them to your overall performance over a period of 1-3 years

-- Look at your competitors who are getting good results to see what kind of content they post and how often.
+- Look at your competitors who are getting good results to see what type of content they post and how often.

 - Round up a few influencers in your industry and study what they do to effectively manage their social media image/brand.

 - Observe how competitors and influencers use imagery on their profiles and how it is helping them with their branding efforts.